NithinNtiZ/Kafka/kafka-conf.md

 - `**ssl.truststore.location:**` This setting specifies the location of the truststore file to use for SSL/TLS connections.

 - `**ssl.truststore.password:**` This setting specifies the password for the truststore file.

+# OTHER

+`**fetch.max.wait.ms**` specifies the maximum amount of time (in milliseconds) that a Kafka broker will wait for additional messages to arrive from the producer before returning a response to the consumer.
+A higher value for fetch.max.wait.ms can reduce the number of requests made by the consumer to the Kafka broker, but it also means that there may be a longer delay in processing new messages.
+The default value for fetch.max.wait.ms is 500 milliseconds.
+`**max.poll.interval.ms**` specifies the maximum amount of time (in milliseconds) that a consumer is allowed to go without making a call to the Kafka broker to fetch new messages.
+This is a safety mechanism to prevent long-running consumers from holding on to Kafka partitions for too long without processing any messages.
+If a consumer exceeds the max.poll.interval.ms time limit without fetching new messages, it will be considered failed and removed from the group.
+The default value for max.poll.interval.ms is 300000 milliseconds (5 minutes).

+Both fetch.max.wait.ms and max.poll.interval.ms can be configured to optimize the trade-off between responsiveness and efficiency for a given use case.
+For example, if low latency is critical for your application, you may want to reduce the value of fetch.max.wait.ms to ensure that messages are processed as quickly as possible.
+On the other hand, if you have a large number of consumers or a high volume of messages, you may want to increase the value of max.poll.interval.ms to avoid excessive rebalancing and partition assignment.

 ---